flenhu/js_practice/ssd_js_course/lessons/l7_functions/l7_exercises/README.md

 # Lesson 7 Exercises

-## a.
+7a.
 Create a function called 'greet' that displays the message 'Hello!' in the console.
 Call/run this function a few times using: `greet();`

 ## b.
 Continuing from 7a, add a parameter called 'name' to the 'greet' function and display the message: 'Hello ${name}!'
 Call the function a few times with different names: `greet('Simon');`